sigmonsays/voyager/README.md

 # features
 - context aware layout (photos, video, audio, etc)
 - image resize for thumbnails with a local cache
+- remote API so multiple voyagers can talk to each other

 # install